Manuel Alvar: Early life and education

-Professional contributions and major areas of study
+Professional work

 Fieldwork

 Alvar's research provides sociohistorical context of Spanish dialect diversification, outlined in his Manual de dialectología hispánica (1996).
 His studies cover Spanish dialect variants in his native country (especially in Andalucía, the Canary Islands, Navarra and Aragón regions), as well as Spanish dialects in the United States, South and Central America.
 Alvar's study of Spanish in the Aragón region includes an in-depth historical background, development of orthography over time, personal names, and variation in syntax, morphology, and phonology, published in his 1953 work El Dialecto Aragonés.

 For Alvar's later publication, "Atlas lingüístico y etnográfico de Aragón" (1979-1983), he and his team transcribed words pronounced in isolation, elicited from residents of the Aragón region.
 He used a similar method to elicit data from people living in the Canary Islands and published a linguistic atlas of this dialect in 1975.
 Alvar was a strong proponent of smaller linguistic atlases focusing on regional variation rather than larger national atlases—his Atlas Lingüístico de España y Portugal reflects this preference, though that atlas began more than 30 years ago with the fieldwork still not complete.
 Alvar has also been criticized for using overly traditional field methods in his dialectology studies, for example focusing on forms in isolation rather than in context, or leaving out morphosyntactic variables.

 Teaching

 Alvar spent much of his professional life teaching.
 He began his teaching career in 1947 at the University of Salamanca as an adjunct professor.
 In 1948 he became chair of the department of Spanish languages at the University of Granada.
 Alvar also taught at the Autonomous University of Madrid and Universidad Complutense, securing chair positions at both universities in 1968 and 1971, respectively.
-He served as director of a program teaching Spanish language and culture to foreigners in Málaga from 1965-1968, and was known for his passion for teaching Spanish as a foreign language throughout his life.
+He served as director of a program teaching Spanish language and culture to foreigners in Málaga from 1965 to 1968, and was known for his passion for teaching Spanish as a foreign language throughout his life.
 In 1966, Alvar developed an advanced Spanish philology course at the Spanish National Research Council (CSIC), leading it until 1997.

 He served as a visiting professor at universities in his native Spain as well as many foreign universities, and was nominated for awards at several universities in North and South America, as well as Europe.